DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-education.markdown

 > Using a dull ax requires great strength, so sharpen the blade.
 That’s the value of wisdom; it helps you succeed.
 (New Living Translation, 2015, Ecc.
 10:10)

+> My people are destroyed for lack of knowledge; because you have rejected knowledge, I reject you from being a priest to me.
+And since you have forgotten the law of your God, I also will forget your children (ESV Study Bible, 2008, Hosea 4:6).

 ### The Uneducated Twist the Scriptures to Their Own Destruction

 The teachings of the untaught are often heretical and they fall easily into false doctrines.
 Many such people have created their own theologies that breed hypocrisy and ignorance, endangering the lives of innocent children.